ctron/kura-container/README.md

 ## Re-Building

-This docker container is being built by patching Kura 3.0.0 in a way that is can be run inside a docekr image.
+This docker container is being built by patching Kura 3.0.0 in a way that is can be run inside a docker image.
 For this to work, this docker build checks out a specific Kura commit, currently from the 3.0.0 develop branch, so that the patch can be applied.

 If you want to re-build this image, check out this repository and simply run `docker build .`.